-Agricultural livestock are a potential source of fecal coliform to streams in the Tennessee River Basin.
+Agricultural livestock are a potential source of fecal coliform to streams in the Savannah River Basin.
 The animals grazing on pastureland deposit their feces onto land surfaces, where it can then be transported during storm events to nearby streams.
 Animal access to pastureland varies monthly, resulting in varying fecal coliform loading rates throughout the year.
 Beef cattle spend all of their time in pastures, while dairy cattle and hogs are periodically confined.
 In addition, agricultural livestock will often have direct access to streams that pass through their pastures, and can thus impact water quality in a more direct manner (USDA, 2002).

-Table 6 provides the estimated number of beef cattle, dairy cattle, goats, horses, swine, sheep, and chickens reported by county.
-These data were provided by the Natural Resources Conservation Service (NRCS).
+Table 8 provides the estimated number of beef cattle, dairy cattle, goats, horses, swine, sheep, and chickens reported by county.